 Being a relatively long route, you can expect to see a lot of great things on the way from Los Angeles to Yellowstone.
 It would be impossible to list absolutely everything, so take a few days to at least check out these highlights:

-- Red Rock Canyon National Conservation Area – characterized by its red rock formation and frequented by several million hikers and rock climbers every year
+- Red Rock Canyon National Conservation Area – Characterized by its red rock formation and frequented by several million hikers and rock climbers every year.
+You might need to make a reservation for a timed-entry slot, so check the official website before traveling.

-- Zion National Park – featuring mountains, forests, rivers, and the iconic Zion Canyon, this is one of America's most beautiful and geologically diverse parks
+- Zion National Park – Featuring mountains, forests, rivers, and the iconic Zion Canyon, this is one of America's most beautiful and geologically diverse parks.
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

-- Twin Falls – although it's a slight detour, the town is worth checking out thanks to nearby attractions like Perrine Memorial Bridge and Shostone Falls
+- Twin Falls – Although it's a slight detour, the town is worth checking out thanks to nearby attractions like Perrine Memorial Bridge and Shoshone Falls.

 Best time to go on a road trip from Los Angeles to Yellowstone National Park